doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/monoliths/details.md

 ---
 title: "Details"
 weight: 1
-description: "Locations for all monoliths"
+description: "Notes and observations about Monoliths, aka black rectangular object with red lettering on the side."
 ---

-Additional Notes on Monoliths

 ### Agency Bunker Message Board inside